rowanlea/UsefulScripts/TerraformExport.md

 Running `terraform --version` gave me the same error as before, and I couldn't see it in my PATH variables.

-Running `where.exe terraform` told me where it was located.
+Running `where.exe terraform` told me where it was located (note: this is for Windows).
 I had previously installed it with chocolatey.

 Chocolatey blocked me from uninstalling it via commands, so I just went to the folder "where.exe" listed, and deleted the terraform.exe folder.

 **Take away:** to avoid this kind of problem I'd highly recommend using just 1 method on your OS to manage all packages.
 Since I had considerably more outside of Chocolatey I decided to continue using winget.
 Also I prefer the terminal responses, Chocolatey gets a bit too messy for my liking.
 </details>

+## Installing aztfexport
+The Microsoft Learn page takes you to the artifacts page of the GitHub repository, but honestly it's much easier if you just follow the instructions [inside the repo](https://github.com/Azure/aztfexport) for your operating system.

 ## Log in via your terminal
+You'll also need the Azure CLI installed locally for this.
 `az login`

 ## Show which subscription you're currently using